with Modern Values

 Providing Evidence Of Extreme Hardship

 When applying for an I-601A Waiver, evidence must be demonstrated that a qualifying relative would suffer from extreme hardship.
-A good case will include evidence that provides the negative consequences of an undocumented alien being forced to leave the U.S.
+A good case will include evidence of various types of hardship, such as medical, emotional, financial, and psychological hardship.

 Preparing The I-601A Waiver Application